KarolinaKa/BetaMBC/README.md

 Usage
 -----

 Simulate the desired mixture in `simulation.R`.
+Note default number of groups is 3.
 Follow the example below to calculate density estimates and the clustering solution.

 ```r